fangpenlin/bugbuzz-python/README.md

 # Security concerns

 As bugbuzz providing debugging in a software-as-service manner, all source code and local variables needed will be uploaded to the server.
-However, when a debugging session created, a random secret access key will be generated, and used for encryping all source code and local variables.
+When a debugging session created, a random secret access key will be generated, and used for encryping all source code and local variables.
 The access key will be passed to dashboard as a part of hash tag like this

 ```
 http://dashboard.bugbuzz.io/#/sessions/SECsLArhHBVHF5mrtvXHVp3T?access_key=<ACCESS KEY>